Aeldrion/Iris/README.md

 ### Raycasting

 The data pack solves simple linear equations to figure out which tile it hits next (ray/plane intersections), instead of progressing by a fixed length at every iteration like most raycasting functions do.
 Upon hitting a block other than air (or an entity, if `TargetEntities` is true), it gets its shape as a list of axis-aligned bounding boxes (AABB) and checks which faces it hits.
-For every AABB, there are three surfaces to check, and the three others (back-faces) are culled.
+For every AABB, there are three faces to check, and the three others (back-faces) are culled.

 ### Getting the hitbox of a block